The Intersection of Organic Form and Dimensional Art

-To coincide with the apparel announcement, an exhibition was held at the Nepenthes NY flagship store on September 16th, in collaboration with (Not)Gagosian, a conceptual artist group led by Gene Na.
+To mark the launch, an exhibition was held at the Nepenthes NY flagship store on September 16th, in collaboration with the conceptual artist group (Not)Gagosian, led by Gene Na.

 Endangered Rivers Project